How volunteering can build your nursing resumé

 Whether you’re a nursing student or have worked in the profession for decades, volunteer services can be a career boost.

-“Some people think that just because you’re not getting paid, it doesn’t count as work experience,” says Angie Strawn, associate dean of the University of Phoenix College of Nursing.
+“Some people think that just because you’re not getting paid, it doesn’t count as work experience,” says Angie Strawn, associate dean of the University of Phoenix Division of Nursing.
 “We are nurses 24/7 — and not just in terms of nursing skills, but also our values.
 Volunteering is part of that.”

 Here, our experts explain how serving your community can pay off: